mlr-archive/wiki-old/GSOC-2015:-Your-Mentors.md

 ### Michel Lang

 I've just finished my PhD thesis in statistics at the University of Dortmund where I will fulfill a postdoc position for the next months.
-I'm programming R for more than 10 years now.
-I've given several courses and lectures on efficient and parallel computing with R and maintain or co-maintain many R packages (e.g., [checkmate](https://github.com/mllg/checkmate), [fmrmr](https://github.com/mllg/fmrmr), [fail](https://github.com/mllg/fail), [BatchJobs](https://github.com/tudo-r/BatchJobs), [BatchExperiments](https://github.com/tudo-r/BatchExperiments), [mlr](https://github.com/berndbischl/mlr)).
+I'm programming R for more than 10 years now and I've given several courses and lectures on efficient and parallel computing with R.
+I'm author and/or maintainer of many R packages (e.g., [checkmate](https://github.com/mllg/checkmate), [fmrmr](https://github.com/mllg/fmrmr), [fail](https://github.com/mllg/fail), [BatchJobs](https://github.com/tudo-r/BatchJobs), [BatchExperiments](https://github.com/tudo-r/BatchExperiments), [mlr](https://github.com/berndbischl/mlr)).
-My research interests include survival analysis, high dimensional data, hyperparameter tuning, and model selection and thus are closely connected to the proposed GSCOC project I would co-mentor with Bernd.
+My research topics include survival analysis, high dimensional data, parallel computing, hyperparameter tuning, and model selection.
+Thus, the proposed GSCOC project I would co-mentor with Bernd is closely connected to my personal research interests.
-I've been a GSOC student back in 2013 where I implemented support for BatchJobs in [BiocParallel](https://github.com/Bioconductor/BiocParallel) for the Bioconducor organization.
+I've been a GSOC student back in 2013 where I implemented support for BatchJobs in the [BiocParallel](https://github.com/Bioconductor/BiocParallel) package.
 ### Julia Schiffner